Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_GetMDCLParameter()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_GetMDCLParameter ( GSHandle params,
+GSErrCode ACAPI_AddOnAddOnCommunication_GetMDCLParameter ( GSHandle params,

 API_MDCLParameter mDCLParameter